OpenDSA/OpenDSA-stable/RST/en/Glossary.rst

       conjunction with a :term:`multi-dimensional search structure`.
       Most typically, a :term:`spatial` search key representing a position in multi-dimensional (2 or 3 dimensions) space.
-      But a multidimensional key could be used to organize data within non-spatial dimensions, such as temperature and time.
+      But a multi-dimensional key could be used to organize data within non-spatial dimensions, such as temperature and time.

    multi-dimensional search structure